-1 portion of starchy foods is equal to:
+- 1 portion of starchy foods is equal to:

-- ▶ 1 medium potato or 2 small potatoes
+- 1 medium potato

-- ▶ 1 slice of bread
+- 1 slice of bread

-- 1⁄2 pitta bread or 1⁄2 roll or 1⁄2 bagel
+- 1/2 pitta bread or 1/2 roll

-- 2 Ryvitas or 3 crackers
+- 2 ryvitas or 3 crackers

-- ▶ 1⁄2 cup of cooked rice/pasta/couscous
+- 3 dessert spoons cooked rice/pasta/noodles/couscous

-- ▶ 1 serving of breakfast cereal (2 weetabix, or 1⁄3 cup of raw porridge oats or 4 dessert spoons of high fibre flakes)
+- 1 serving of breakfast cereal (1 weetabix, 1 medium bowl porridge, 5 dessert spoons of high fibre flakes)

+Take 6 portions of these foods daily.
+You may require additional portions depending on your weight and activity levels.
 If you are referred to a Dietitian you will be advised on how many portions you should eat.

 Choose carbohydrates with a low GI (Glycaemic Index).
-GI refers to the rate at which glucose is released from a food.
+GI refers to the rate at which glucose (sugar) is released from a food.
 Foods that have a low GI release glucose slowly and are the best types of carbohydrate to eat for diabetes.
 Starchy foods with a low GI include porridge, pasta, pulses, noodles, and wholegrain/multiseed/granary breads.